 Press releases: Press releases will be sent to the hometown newspaper of graduates after Commencement.
 As soon as possible prior to Commencement, please email firstname.lastname@example.org with your hometown newspaper's name, address (e-mail address if they have one) along with a current photo of the graduate.

-College Store: The College Store will be open from 9 a.m. to 5:00 p.m.
-Saturday, May 17, and from 9 a.m. to 2 p.m. on Sunday, May 18.
+College Store: The College Store will be open from 9 a.m. to 5:00 p.m. on Friday, May 15 and Saturday, May 16, and from 9 a.m. to 2 p.m. on Sunday, May 17.
 The store offers personal care items, books, gifts and Hobart and William Smith insignia apparel and memorabilia.
 The College Store will order and distribute regalia for all graduates.
 No measurement or payment required.
 Visit the College Store website, or call (315) 781-3449.

 Senior Week Committee: A student Senior Week Committee plans activities for seniors during the week before Commencement.
 You may call the Student Activities Office with any questions (315) 781-3513.